 Live Video on All Platforms Will Continue to Boom

-The CEO of Facebook has predicted that the majority of content on Facebook will be video by 2020.
+The CEO of Facebook has predicted that the majority of content on Facebook will be video by 2022, and this will only grow in the coming years.
 Their system is easy to use and taps into the popularity of video rather than reading a blog post, for example.
 The secret will be to write keyword-rich titles and descriptions to make your videos more discoverable.

 YouTube’s live video feature is becoming increasingly popular as well, but pre-recorded video is also valuable.
 Around 90% of online shoppers report that watching videos about products helps them make their buying decision.
 YouTube is also becoming a hot social site, with engagement and comments similar to Facebook.
 Plus, it is a search engine, and owned by Google, so your videos have two chances to make it to the top of Google’s search engine results.

-If you’re a blogger, turn into a vlogger at least part of the time.
+If you’re a blogger, turn into a vlogger (video blogging) at least part of the time.
 Videos boost response rates and accelerate the buying process.
 They are perfect for information marketing and product demonstrations.

 Social Proof is the Name of the Game These Days